Festivals & Events

-A colorful festival and race to carry sacred wands to a shrine
+A daring festival and race to carry sacred wands to a shrine

-Miyoshi Bondensai is a festival that happens every January in Akita Prefecture .
-In this local festival, groups of children, townspeople and even company employees carry four-meter-long sacred wands called bonden to Miyoshi-jinja Shrine on Mt.
-Taiheizan.
+Miyoshi Bondensai is a festival that happens every January 17 in Akita City .
+In this local festival, groups of children, townspeople and even company employees carry 3.5-meter-long sacred wands called bonden to Taiheizan Miyoshi Shrine.

 - The range of beautiful designs and colorful markings on the bonden

 - Bonden fighting and the grappling that reaches its peak around noon as men race to be first to the shrine

 - The sight of attendees trying to touch the triangular amulets hanging from the bonden that are believed to contain divine power